HabitatFramework/UserGuide/preface/preface.rst

 This user guide assumes that users of the HLU GIS Tool have:

 * General IT experience including use of Microsoft Windows.
-* Experience in the use of a relevant GIS software (currently ArcGIS or MapInfo).
+* Experience in the use of a relevant GIS software (currently ArcGIS or MapInfo), including selecting, querying and editing features and attributes.
 * An understanding of habitat survey methodologies, especially the Integrated Habitat System (IHS).